supriya-2004/BharatKrishi-App/README.md

-**BharatKrushi**: Empowering Farmers to Sell Their Products Globally
+# BharatKrushi: Empowering Farmers to Sell Their Products Globally

 BharatKrishi is a digital platform designed to connect farmers directly with buyers worldwide.
 Our mission is to provide a seamless and efficient way for farmers to sell their products, promoting sustainability and economic growth.
 The present version is a prototype, and I intend to develop it into a comprehensive mobile nad Web application shortly.
 I am currently working on its development.